Best Bitcoin Desktop Wallets Review and Comparison

 Bitcoin Desktop Wallets Summary

 There’s a wide variety of Bitcoin desktop wallets around, each one has a different edge.
-For beginners the best wallet would probably be Exodus.
-The wallet with most security options would be Armory, while Bitcoin Core’s wallet verifies each transaction with a full copy of the blockchain.
-The winner in all categories overall is Electrum.
+For example, the crypto wallet with the most security options would be Armory, while Margex’s wallet provides innovative features such as staking benefits.
+The winner in all categories overall is Cypherock.

 Here are the best Bitcoin desktop wallets: